skymavis/waypoint-unity/Assets/Plugins/README.md

 }
 ```

-## Usage
+## Usage example

-### Authorize users
+### Authorize a user

 **Note:** Not required for Windows and macOS games distributed through Mavis Hub.

-Authorizes a user with an existing Waypoint account, returning an ID token and the user's wallet address.
-If the user does not have an account, they will be prompted to create one.
+Initializes the authorization process, allowing a user to sign in or sign up for a Ronin Waypoint account, and connect their wallet.
+Returns an authorization response containing an ID token and the user's keyless wallet address.

 ```csharp
 public async void OnAuthorizeClicked()